pintergreg/software-engineering/practicals/01_project_assignment.md

 - you have to submit the main design document
 - you may indicate who was responsible for each part
 - including every diagram
-    - please keep every version of the diagrams and attach them to the submission
-        - I would like to see the evolution of your design
+    - please keep every version of the diagrams and attach them to the submission as I would like to see the evolution of your design
 - and the presentation

-you have to submit these by 10 December 2025 via Moodle,<br>when you also present your work
+you have to submit these by 2 December 2025 via Moodle,<br>when you also present your work

 it is enough to upload it by one person from each team